-No single program or initiative accounts for the decreasing incidence of teen pregnancies in Vermont.
+No single program or initiative accounts for the decreasing incidence of teen pregnancies in Vermont, however the partnership between Reach Up and the Boys and Girls Clubs is particularly important in providing a safe, healthy environment for teens.
 The strategy includes a combination of integrated services, education and commitments that have contributed to improved adolescent health and behavior.
 Some of the contributing factors employed by the State include access to appropriate health care, comprehensive health and sexuality education where students learn responsible decision-making, and improved prospects for the future.
 In addition, some research suggests that nearly half of adolescent girls who become pregnant have earlier been victims of sexual abuse, which is associated with later risky sexual behavior.
 Vermont has made remarkable progress in reducing child sexual abuse and its commitment to maintain this trend may result in further declines in teenage pregnancies.